xunih/dialogue-systems-1/Labs/Lab0.md

 # Part 1.
 JavaScript and TypeScript: exercises to get started

 These exercises can be done in your browser.
+You can also try: https://www.typescriptlang.org/ (TS Config > Lang > JavaScript).
-If you feel courageous enough, you can start with Part 2 and get tooling to work and then return to Part 1 to solve exercises in your text editor.
+If you feel courageous
+enough, you can start with Part 2 and get tooling to work and then return to Part 1 to solve exercises in your text editor.